dseguy/changedBehavior/behavior/str_pos.rst

 ______
 .. code-block:: output

    PHP Deprecated:  strpos(): Non-string needles will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior in /codes/str_pos.php on line 3
+Use an explicit chr() call to preserve the current behavior

    Deprecated: strpos(): Non-string needles will be interpreted as strings in the future.
-Use an explicit chr() call to preserve the current behavior in /codes/str_pos.php on line 3 int(3)
+Use an explicit chr() call to preserve the current behavior int(3)